TIU11/rails-application-template/README.md

 # Getting Started

+First, update to the latest version of Rails (or you'll want to run `rake rails:update` when you do)

+    # 3.2.x latest
+    gem install rails -v "~> 3.2.0"
+    # or the latest, period.
+    gem install rails

+Generate!
 Choose your application name carefully, since a lot of work will be done using this name.

     rails new myApp -m https://bitbucket.org/tiu/rails-application-template/raw/master/template.rb
     cd myApp